AdrianFreemantle/the-trench/docs/PLAN.md

 ### 3.3 OTEL Collector

+**Learning Objective Checkpoint**

+The following learning objectives are to be completed as part of this phase:
+- 3.1 OTel Collector Deployment

 - Deploy OpenTelemetry Collector in its own namespace.
 - Configure receivers:
   - OTLP (gRPC and HTTP) for app telemetry